-21st century instructional best practice indicates the blended learning environment with a balance of traditional methodology and technology integration lead to academic success!
+21st century instructional best practice indicates a blended learning environment with a balance of traditional methodology and technology integration leads to academic success!
 Therefore, MCA’s technology program is designed to provide students with a variety of tools and methods to expand their way of thinking and equip them to become effective users of technology.

 Classroom Technology Integration

-- 7th-12th grade classrooms utilize a one-to-one device immersion, primarily in the form of an iPad or laptop computer.
+- 9th-12th grade classrooms utilize a one-to-one device immersion in the form of an iPad or laptop computer.
 The Renweb Learning management system is used strategically to complement the educational experience.

 - What technology orientations about the use of the iPad are planned for students and parents?